UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: UTMath Benchmark

 \subsection{Introduction for OEIS.}

-The OEIS was established to document integer sequences of interest to both professional and amateur mathematicians, and it has become widely cited in the mathematical community.
+The OEIS was established to document integer sequences of interest to both professional and amateur mathematicians, and it has become widely cited in the community.
+Most sequences are derived or updated from academic papers, contributing to their cutting-edge level of difficulty.
 As of February 2024, it contains over 370,000 sequences~\cite{OEIS2024}.
-Each sequence is accompanied by an identification number, a brief description, some sample integers, generation rules, links to relevant literature, and, where possible, program code for computing the sequences.
-An example sequence is shown in Apendix~\ref{sec:appendix:oeis_sequence}.
+Each sequence is accompanied by an identification number, a brief description, some sample integers, links to relevant literature, and, where possible, program code for computing the sequences.
+An example sequence is shown in Appendix~\ref{sec:appendix:oeis_sequence}.

-\subsection{Benchmark Construction}
+\subsection{Benchmark Construction.}

-The sequences that meet our expectations and can be used to test reasoning abilities should satisfy the following conditions:

-\begin{enumerate}[itemindent=0em, itemsep=-0.2em] \item The sequence should require reasoning to derive its recurrence or formula, not just simple calculations.

-\item The sequence must be derivable with infinitely many terms, allowing deduction of a(n) for any positive integer n.